meshcloud/meshcloud-docs/docs/meshstack.integration.opentofu.md

 ## How

 If you are starting out with a new platform, we recommend to use the built-in platform support for managing the lifecycle of tenants.
 To use a built-in platform, follow our [platform integration guide](meshstack.how-to.integrate-meshplatform.md).
-Once a platform is integrated, you can define building blocks to expand additional services.
+Once a platform is integrated, you can define building blocks with OpenTofu to expand additional services.

-If you have existing automation or want to integrate a platform for which meshStack does not offer built-in support we recommend to create your own platform.
+If you have existing OpenTofu automation or want to integrate a platform for which meshStack does not offer built-in support using OpenTofu we recommend to create your own platform.
 To get started, follow our [guide](meshstack.how-to.create-your-own-platform.md).